PurpleHexagon/laravel-task-list/readme.md

-# Todo List Example Laravel App
+# Huboo Todo List

-This is an example todo list application built with Laravel, Vue JS and Postgres.
+This is a todo list application built with Laravel, Vue JS and Postgres.

 Test user credentials: